 Financial Aid Verification

-Each year, the federal government randomly selects around 26% of FAFSAs for a process called verification.
+Each year, a few students are selected for FAFSA verification.
 This primarily involves looking for typographic errors (typos) common on FAFSAs, but the specific questions asked by our financial aid officers will vary from student to student.
 Once a student is selected for this process, verification must be completed before any federal financial aid may be awarded.